ray-di/ray-di.github.io/manuals/1.0/en/MentalModel.md

 A Ray.Di `Injector` object represents the entire dependency graph.
 To create an `Injector`, Ray.Di needs to validate that the entire graph works.
-There can't be any "dangling" nodes where a dependency is needed but not provided.[^3] If the graph is invalid for any reason, Ray.Di throws a `CreationException` that describes what went wrong.
+There can't be any "dangling" nodes where a dependency is needed but not provided.[^3] If the bound is incomplete somewhere in the graph, Ray.Di will throw an `Unbound` exception.

 [^3]: The reverse case is not an error: it's fine to provide something even if nothing ever uses it—it's just dead code in that case.
 That said, just